Designer/Creator: Lindy van der Merwe/Unknown/Traditional

 Description and more information:

-This flower is assembled from 8 units folded from square paper.
+This flower is assembled from 8 units that are all folded in a similar way.

-The flower holds together well with no glue and makes a beautiful decoration or display.
+The flower holds together well with no glue and can make a nice decoration or display.

 You can use alternating colors if preferred, make your flower from only one color or go to the other extreme and create a multi-colored flower, as long as the squares you choose are all the same size.